 d.
 Officers

 The officers of the HBCU Library Alliance shall be the Board Chair, Vice-Chair, Treasurer, Secretary and Past Chair.
-The Past Chair serves by virtue of position for a two-year term.
 Officers will be elected by the Board from the Board membership.
 No officer may serve more than two consecutive terms.
 The officers comprise the Executive Committee.
 (Amended July 2011)

 [Delete the sentence.]